How to have fruitful online discussions

-- It must to invite continuing thought and/or research by the others unless it is a summary statement posted to conclude a long discussion.
+- Good response posts invite continuing thought and/or research by the others unless they are a

-- Point out apparent flaws in others thinking indirectly by asking them to explain themselves, or by pointing out some possible contradiction.
+- To point out apparent flaws in others thinking indirectly, ask people to explain themselves,

-Call for a display of thinking or feeling
+Try calling for a display of thinking or feeling by asking:

 - To what extent would you agree that ...?